mmdolbow/pdf_map_accessibility/README.md

 1. arcgis_pro - example documents for PDF creation and tagging documents created by ArcGIS Pro.
 See readme within folder for more details
 2. data - Common data referenced to create mapping projects and documents.
 3. qgis - example documents for PDF creation and tagging documents created by QGIS.
 See readme within folder for more details.

+## Note
+Please note that this repo is primarily about tagging of figures using the technique described in [Tagging Maps with Acrobat Professional](https://mn.gov/mnit/assets/map-tagging-acrobat-professional_tcm38-382613.pdf) (see page 3).
+It is NOT about "making the map accessible", which is a much bigger topic.
+So, that's why we're focusing on a very simple map and title - we fully understand that a complete / fully accessible map would likely include a table of the data (regions) shown.